quintende/redm-codelens/README.md

 ![codelens-github-banner](https://user-images.githubusercontent.com/17977249/163669670-1e679bda-c9d4-4a84-b669-d864db9ff09b.png)

+The RedM CodeLens provides an easy way to see the Native Method Reference when invoking a hash with the native method invoker.
+It will provide you with the corresponding native method name and and its parameters.
+No more searching native methods, with the `Documentation` CodeLens it will bring you directly to the corresponding documentation page.

-RedM CodeLens provides RedM Native Reference via CodeLens for Lua, JavaScript, TypeScript, C and C# files in VS Code.
+The CodeLens can be used on Lua, JavaScript, TypeScript, C and C# files in VS Code Desktop and VS Code web.

 ## Features